-According to Rosalyn Cooke, pelvic health should be considered for the well-being and athletic performance of all elite players, particularly in those who have experienced pregnancy and childbirth.
+According to Dr Cooke, pelvic health should be considered for the well-being and athletic performance of all elite players, particularly in those who have experienced pregnancy and childbirth.

-can help you to understand this specific region of your body, while guiding you through the importance of pelvic health in the postpartum experience.
+Her expertise on the subject can help you to understand this specific region of your body, while guiding you through the importance of pelvic health in the postpartum experience.